jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3.md

 The few wise and virtuous chiefly are the real admirers of wisdom and virtue.
 The great mob of mankind are the disinterested admirers and worshippers of wealth and greatness.

-30 Our respect for wisdom and virtue is different from our respect for wealth and greatness.
+{{< s v="30" >}} Our respect for wisdom and virtue is different from our respect for wealth and greatness.
 Despite this difference, those feelings resemble each another very closely, but are different in some features. <!-- On the surface, they seem very nearly the same. --> Inattentive observers commonly mistake the one for the other.

-31 In equal degrees of merit, everyone respects the rich and the great more than the poor and the humble.
+{{< s v="31" >}} In equal degrees of merit, everyone respects the rich and the great more than the poor and the humble.
 To most, the vanity of the rich are much more admired than the solid merit of the poor.
 It is improper to say that mere wealth and greatness, without merit and virtue, deserve our respect.
 However, we must acknowledge that they almost constantly obtain it.

 In some respects, wealth and greatness may be considered as the natural objects or respect.
 - The rich and the great might be completely degraded by vice and folly.